Reading population statistics

 There are also two extra measures: income deprivation affecting children and income deprivation affecting older people.
 Each of these has its own score.

-According to the IMD, Reading ranks as the 141st most deprived area out of 317 local authorities in England.
-Five small neighbourhoods (called Lower Super Output Areas, each with about 650 households) are among the 10% most deprived areas in the country.
+According to the IMD, Reading ranks as the 147th most deprived area out of 296 local authorities in England, which puts Reading on the 50th percentile, that is average.
+Five small neighbourhoods (called Lower Super Output Areas, each with about 650).
+There are now no LSOAs within the most deprived 10% nationally (compared with 5 in 2019).
+11 LSOAs are within the 20% most deprived.
+This does not necessarily mean that deprivation has improved in absolute terms these areas, only that it has improved relative to other LSOAs in England.

 Tackling social exclusion in Reading